-The unit investment trust named above (the "Trust") is included in Morgan Stanley Portfolios, Series 77.
-The Trust invests in domestic and foreign common stocks and American Depositary Receipts of issuers that have been identified, through the use of fundamental, quantitative, equity strategy and "ESG" based analysis, to varying degrees, as companies that Morgan Stanley & Co.
-LLC Research ("MS&Co.
-Research") believes have the "Best Business Models" in their global industry groups.
+The unit investment trust named above (the "Trust") is included in Morgan Stanley Portfolios, Series 79.
+The Trust invests in domestic and foreign common stocks and American Depositary Receipts of companies that Morgan Stanley & Co.
+LLC Research believes may benefit from their enablement and/or adoption of artificial intelligence.